 Want to know how to avoid Norovirus while in the backcountry?
-Then you have come to the right place as I consider myself a self-proclaimed expert due to a medical condition that I have that if mixed with Noro, could easily kill me.
-I’ve spent almost a decade researching (and talking to my own GI) how to avoid Norovirus while backpacking, so I can continue knocking trails off my bucket list.
+Then you have come to the right place, as I consider myself a self-proclaimed expert due to a medical condition that I have that, if mixed with Noro, could easily kill me.
+I’ve spent almost a decade researching (and talking to my GI) how to avoid Norovirus while backpacking so I can continue knocking trails off my bucket list.

-I am sharing my knowledge of how to avoid Norovirus while backpacking with all of you because the best way to avoid spreading it is never to get it in the first place!
+I am sharing my knowledge and research on how to avoid Norovirus while backpacking with all of you because the best way to prevent spreading it is never to get it in the first place!

 What is Norovirus?

-Norovirus is a nasty, nasty germ (virus) that causes severe cramping, vomiting, and diarrhea and is highly contagious.
+Norovirus is a highly contagious germ (virus) that causes severe cramping, vomiting, and diarrhea.
 Symptoms tend to present themselves 12-48 hours after exposure and last one to three days, most of the time requiring treatment for dehydration.

 You can continue to shed Norovirus in your feces for up to two weeks, and if you have an underlying health condition, it can last several weeks to several months.